Troll (2022 film)

-Troll is a 2022 Norwegian epic monster film directed by Roar Uthaug.
-Starring Ine Marie Wilmann, Kim Falck, Mads Sjøgård Pettersen, and Gard B. Eidsvold, it follows a ragtag group of people who must come together to stop an ancient troll that was awakened in a Norwegian mountain and prevent it from wreaking havoc.
+Troll is a 2022 Norwegian epic monster film directed by Roar Uthaug, written by Espen Auken, and starring Ine Marie Wilmann, Kim Falck, Mads Sjøgård Pettersen, and Gard B. Eidsvold.
+It tells the story of a ragtag group of people who must come together to stop an ancient giant troll that was awakened in a Norwegian mountain and prevent it from wreaking havoc.

 Director Uthaug met with Motion Blur executives when his film Tomb Raider was near completion to discuss creating a film.
-He decided to utilize a Norwegian folklore-inspired idea that he had been pondering for over 20 years.The concept art of the titular monster attacking Oslo was released in March 2021.
+He decided to utilize a Norwegian folklore-inspired idea that he had been pondering for over 20 years.
+The concept art of the titular monster attacking Oslo was released in March 2021.
 Principal photography began in August 2021 and wrapped in November, with location shooting taking place in Askim, Dovre, Indre Østfold, Lom, Øyer, Rena, and Ulsteinvik.

 Troll was released by Netflix on 1 December 2022, to generally positive reviews from critics.
-A sequel, Troll 2 is schedule for release in 2025.
+A sequel, Troll 2, was released in 2025.

 Plot

 As a young girl, Nora Tidemann listens to her father Tobias narrating the mythology of trolls and the origin of their local mountains.
 During one story, Nora almost "sees" the faces of trolls turned to stone in the rock face.

-Years later, a drilling operation tunnelling through the mountains of Dovre Municipality results in an eruption and the deaths of several workers and protestors.
+Years later, a drilling operation tunneling through the mountains of Dovre Municipality results in an eruption and the deaths of several workers and protestors.
 Desperate for answers, the Norwegian government recruits a diverse array of scientists, including Nora, who is now a paleontologist on her first major find.
 While the collected scientists initially believe that the eruption was caused by the miners hitting a pocket of methane, only Nora and the prime minister's advisor, Andreas Isaksan, point out that the region is surrounded by large impressions that appear to be footprints.
 The prime minister permits them to investigate the possibility further with Norwegian soldier, Captain Kris Holm from the FSK, when a second incident miles away tears apart the home of an elderly couple near Lesja.

 Nora begins to believe that a troll may be responsible and the three seek assistance from Tobias, who has since lost his professorship for his belief in the existence of a real basis for mythical creatures.
-After a quick search of the mountains, Tobias identifies a topographical anomaly and the four accidentally awaken the slumbering 50 m troll, having camouflaged itself on the mountainside.
+After a quick search of the mountains, Tobias identifies a topographical anomaly and the four accidentally awaken the slumbering 164 ft troll, having camouflaged itself on the mountainside.
 They escape, capturing the first tangible video proof of Nora's theory.

-The prime minister arranges a military operation led by Kris; however, conventional weapons only annoy the troll.
-Tobias tries communicating with the troll but is killed when the creature is startled by more gunfire.
+The prime minister arranges a military operation led by Kris, but conventional weapons only annoy the troll.
+Tobias tries communicating with the troll, but is killed when the creature is startled by more gunfire.
 Researching the mythology, Nora recommends a sonic attack using church bells, but it enrages the creature instead of incapacitating it, causing immense collateral damage.
 Following the rampage, international news outlets pick up the story and broadcast it globally.